GenTract: Generative Global Tractography: Experiments

 \subsection{Datasets and Preprocessing}

 \paragraph{Training and Test Datasets.} We use dMRI data from 1,042 subjects (age 22-35, 45.6\% female) from the publicly available Human Connectome Project (HCP) Young Adult dataset~\cite{van2013wu}.
-For the supervised training target, we use the tractography data processed by~\cite{kruper2021evaluating}, which employs the PyAFQ tractography pipeline.
-PyAFQ first generates a tractogram for each subject by running probabilistic tractography~\cite{contributors2014dipy}.
-It then registers the subject's data to a template and uses its own filtering pipeline to filter streamlines based on geometric plausibility and alignment with a predefined white-matter atlas containing 24 known bundles (collection of streamlines that form neuroanatomical pathways connection two regions of the brain)~\cite{kruper2021evaluating}.
+For the supervised training target, we use the fODF and tractography data processed by~\cite{kruper2021evaluating}, which employs the PyAFQ tractography pipeline.
+PyAFQ first applies constrained spherical deconvolution to the raw dMRI data to estimate the fODF by computing its SH coefficients, and then generates a tractogram using probabilistic tractography~\cite{contributors2014dipy}.
+It then registers the subject's data to a template and uses its own filtering pipeline to filter streamlines based on geometric plausibility and alignment with a predefined white-matter atlas containing 24 known bundles (collection of streamlines that form neuroanatomical pathways connecting two regions of the brain)~\cite{kruper2021evaluating}.
 Each subject is thus represented by a pair: a 4D SH coefficient image and its corresponding filtered tractogram.
 We use a strict subject-level split for training (75\%), validation (10\%), and test (15\%) sets.
 The training set is augmented using deterministic rotations $(\pm15^{\circ}, \pm30^{\circ}, \pm45^{\circ})$ of the tractograms and their corresponding SH volumes.
 We use the HCP test set to establish baseline performance and then evaluate model robustness under several challenging conditions.
-First, we assess performance on noisy data by adding Rician noise ($\sigma=0.005$) to the underlying dMRIs of the HCP test set, following noise levels used in prior studies~\cite{yang2025noise}.
-Next, to simulate low-field clinical data, we synthetically downsample the HCP test set to $3\text{ mm}^3$ isotropic resolution and add Rician noise ($\sigma=0.005$) to the raw dMRI data, with resolution parameters aligned to previous studies of tractography on low-field MR scanners~\cite{gholam2025diffusion}.
+First, we assess performance on noisy data by adding Rician noise ($\sigma=0.005$) to the input fODF signal of the HCP test set.
+Next, to simulate low-field data, we synthetically downsample the HCP test set to $3\text{ mm}^3$ isotropic resolution and similarly add Rician noise ($\sigma=0.005$), with resolution parameters aligned to previous studies of tractography on low-field MR scanners~\cite{gholam2025diffusion}.
 Finally, we assess GenTract’s out-of-domain performance in low-resolution (LR) and noisy conditions using the 28-subject test set from TractoInferno~\cite{poulin2022tractoinferno}, a highly heterogeneous dataset compiled from multiple studies (ages 18–62, with varying acquisition protocols) and extensively preprocessed to ensure research-grade quality.
 Specifically, we synthetically downsample this external dataset and introduce noise in the same manner as the HCP test set, enabling evaluation of robustness under LR, noisy, and cross-dataset conditions.